wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 #### Who is she
 Chrissy Jones is a Manchester-based artist living with a Learning Disability Label.
 She is a long standing artist with Proud & Loud Arts and has recently been working with The Lowry, DIY + Access all Areas in *MADHOUSE re:exit*, performed in Manchester's Barton Arcade.

-*Shadow Girl* is her first solo work, originally developed as part of Proud & Loud Arts’ group work *Cells – A Body of Work*, here expanded and developed on a larger scale.
+*Shadow Girl* is her first solo work, originally developed as part of Proud & Loud Arts’ group work *Cells – A Body of Work*, here expanded and developed on a larger scale for Hazard 2018.
 In *Shadow Girl — the city streets*, Chrissy wants to bring a positive discussion about learning disability to a wider public audience through a creative intervention in public spaces.

 #### Credits
 Creator: Chrissy Jones | Director: Tom Hogan | Movement: Susan Swanson | Concept Design: Nerissa Cargill Thompson | Graphic Design: John Ossoway | Illustrations: Lizzie Finlay